Cram3r95/BEV-MOT-DeepSORT-LiDAR-clustering/README.md

+NOTES: This repository is uncomplete and messy.
+I will study again Multi-Object Tracking from September to December, cannot improve neither this repository nor SmartMOT now.
+If you want to try, please, first take a look of the DeepSORT algorithm and late fusion concepts.

 # BEV-MOT-DeepSORT-LiDAR-clustering

 This is repository of my MSc final project titled "Predictive Techniques for Scene Understanding by using Deep Learning".